MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/suggested-skills.md

 Developing the necessary skills can be accelerated with the following learning paths.
 They're organized starting with learning the fundamentals and then divided across three primary subject domains: infrastructure, application, and data analysis.

-This page is part of [The cloud monitoring guide](./index.md) article series.
+This article is part of a series in [the cloud monitoring guide](./index.md).

 ## Fundamentals